Spinal Decompression Therapy in Toronto

 What is Spinal Decompression Therapy?

 Spinal decompression therapy is a non-surgical treatment for spinal disorders including but not limited to herniated or bulging discs in the neck and lower back.
-Anyone who has back, neck, arm or leg pain may be helped by spinal decompression therapy.
+Back, neck, arm or leg pain may be helped by spinal decompression therapy as part of our therapy program at our Toronto clinic.

 How Many Spinal Decompression Sessions Are Needed?